 WHEN DO STUDENTS MAKE FIRST COMMUNION?

 Children may receive Communion once they reach the age of reason and understand the mystery according to their capacity.
-This is normally around the age of seven.
+This is typically around the age of seven.

 HOW LONG IS COMMUNION PREPARATION?